pogopaule/awesome-sustainability-jobs/CONTRIBUTING.md

 # Contribution Guidelines

-TLDR: Open a pull request.
-Make sure to company does not only do greenwashing.

-## How can I contribute?
+## What can I contribute?

 1. Fix a broken link
-2. Add one or more links
+2. Add one or more links to companies or job portals
 3. Suggest structural changes

-## Pull Request

-WIP
+## How can I contribute?

+1. Change or add content.
+    - Make sure to not add companies that do greenwashing.
+    - [data.yaml](https://github.com/pogopaule/awesome-sustainability-jobs/blob/main/src/data.yaml) is the place where you change **content**.
+    - [template.md](https://github.com/pogopaule/awesome-sustainability-jobs/blob/main/src/template.md) is the place where you change **structure**.
+2. Open a pull request.